C-bowman/inference-tools/README.md

 which are simple to use, allowing them to applied quickly and easily.

 The package documentation can be found [here](https://inference-tools.readthedocs.io/en/latest/).
-For example code, the [/demos/](https://github.com/C-bowman/inference_tools/tree/master/demos) folder which contains a demonstration code for every available class, including detailed comments.
+For example code, see the [/demos/](https://github.com/C-bowman/inference_tools/tree/master/demos) folder which contains a demonstration code for every available class, including detailed comments.

 Requests for features/improvements can be made via the issue tracker.
 If you have questions